 Select “Accounts Receivable” from the menu.
 Choose the “Memo Reports” submenu and click “Customer GST Tax Report.”

-Type “CGSTR” in the task box
+Type “CGSTR” in the Shortcuts Bar.

 Reports Navigation Menu: This new menu appears on the left side of the screen for all reports and allows the user easy access to all report programs in the system.
 It is collapsable and can be easily hidden.